grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

 - A `client_interceptors.js` module with the logic for producing a `grpc.Call` proxy.
 - Modifying the `client.js` module to use the `client_interceptors` module.
-- Tests which exercise the client interceptor methods for all four RPC types.
+- Tests which exercise the client interception methods for all four RPC types.
 - Markdown documentation with example interceptors.

 All steps will be implemented by Netflix engineers.